AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-0-0.md

 ---
-title: Release Notes | Fixed issues in Adobe Experience Manager Guides, 2025.02.0 release
+title: Release Notes | Fixed issues in Adobe Experience Manager Guides, 5.0.0 release
-description: Learn about the bug fixes in the 2025.02.0 release of Adobe Experience Manager Guides as a Cloud Service.
+description: Learn about the bug fixes in the 5.0.0 release of Adobe Experience Manager Guides.

 ---
 # Fixed issues in the 5.0.0 release (March 2025)